 We stayed at the newly refurbished Holiday Inn Express on a bed and breakfast basis.
 It’s a popular hotel with a fresh, modern vibe and is around a 15-20 minute walk to the city centre.
 The nearest train station is just a few minutes’ walk away which makes airport transfers easy.

-I hope this insight into how WowTrip works and my tips for visiting Cologne have been useful.
-Hopefully, you’ll be able to slip some into your own Cologne itinerary if you plan on visiting the city.
+I hope these tips for visiting Cologne have been useful.
+Hopefully, you’ll be able to slip some of these ideas into your own Cologne itinerary if you plan on visiting the city.